 Using patented technology from Stanford University, Tableau enables companies to connect, visualize and share data quickly.
 Collaboration features can be accessed from all desktop and mobile devices.
-Tableau describes their platform as “designed for the individual, scaled for the enterprise.”
-Clients like LinkedIn, Deloitte, Wells Fargo and Lufthansa enjoy their robust visual analytics and data drilling tools.
+Tableau describes its platform as “designed for the individual, scaled for the enterprise.”
+Clients like LinkedIn, Deloitte, Wells Fargo, and Lufthansa enjoy their robust visual analytics and data drilling tools.

 As an inside sales team, you will likely never meet your prospects in person.
-Every interaction happens virtually, including when you close the deal.
-When it comes time to finalize the sale, these tools help you create your proposal, obtain a signed contract and get a payment without ever leaving your desk.
+Every interaction happens virtually, even when you close the deal.
+When the time comes to finalize the sale, these tools help you create your proposal, obtain a signed contract and get payment without ever leaving your desk.

 Create and manage your sales documents including proposals, quotes, and contracts.
-Reps can customize pre-built templates with images, text and numbers and the customer can make comments directly within the proposal to make revisions quick and easy.
+Reps can customize pre-built templates with images, text, and numbers while the customer can make comments directly within the proposal to make revisions quick and easy.

 Stripe is a financial tool that allows you to receive payments online and through mobile apps.
 It provides several integrations with your sales stack and automates subscription payments so your customers are billed every month without you having to worry about reminders.